 when my mother takes a lover,

-half her age:
+half her age,

-my boyfriend’s best buddy, in fact.
+my boyfriend’s best friend.

 She thinks she’ll escape from her frozen life,